FloeFoxon/FloeFoxon.github.io/Works.md

 <!---
 -->

 **Foxon, F.**, Sembower, M.A., Shiffman, S. 2026.
 Temporal Generalized Linear Mixed Models to Monitor National Health Behaviour Using Subnational Observational Data.
-Under Review.
+Under Revisions.

 **Foxon, F.** 2026.
 Statistical Tests for Randomness on a Typewritten Key Stream Extracted With Computer Vision and Classified With a Convolutional Neural Network. *Proceedings of the 9th International Conference on Historical Cryptology HistoCrypt 2026*.
 Accepted - In Press.